 Children learn what is good and what is bad by understanding what consequences each action has.
 In order to help them become more thoughtful, making them face certain consequences for any negative actions will help them refrain from repeating these actions.
 For e.g. the next time your toddler pushes another kid down on the playground, cut the time they get on the playground as a consequence and let them know the reason.

-Just as you’re punishing your child with consequences for his negative actions, positive reinforcement for ‘being good’ should also be rewarded to encourage understanding of good and bad behaviour.
+Praising your child for their good actions can motivate them to continue with such actions.
+Positive reinforcement for ‘being good’ should also be rewarded to encourage understanding of good and bad behaviour.